ianbumatay/ianbumatay.github.io/_posts/2020-08-18-quick_guide_in_creating_sinatra_application.markdown

   `validates :title, :content,  presence: true  (validation)

-### Views

- containes .erb files:

  ### Config.ru file

-	this is important to remember;  Mount your application to the server everytime I add Controller.
+	this is important to remember;  Mount your application to the server everytime you add Controller.

 ```ruby